• Skip to primary navigation

 Author: MaryAnne

-This easy canned beans and rice recipe is hearty enough to serve as a main dish but also works well as a side dish to your favorite Tex-Mex entree.
+This easy canned pinto beans and rice recipe is hearty enough to serve as a main dish but also works well as a side dish to your favorite Tex-Mex entree.
+You can also make it using dried beans in a slow cooker.
 It's satisfying, healthy, and budget-friendly, making it an excellent choice for weeknights.

 Print Recipe Pin Recipe